 Recruiting qualified personnel as the Company grows is critical to its success.
 The number of persons skilled in the acquisition, exploration and development of mining properties is limited, and competition for such persons is intense.
 As the Company's business activity grows, it will require additional key financial, administrative, engineering, geological and mining personnel, as well as additional operations staff.
 If the Company is not successful in attracting and training qualified personnel, the efficiency of its operations could be affected, which could have an adverse impact on future cash flows, earnings, results of operations and the financial condition of the Company.
-The Company is particularly at risk at this state of its development as it relies on a small management team, the loss of any member of which could cause severe adverse consequences.
+The Company may be at risk as it relies on a small management team, the loss of any member of which could cause temporary adverse consequences.